Rediscover two of the most popular Greek islands and get to know a different side to Santorini and Mykonos—in September.

-These two islands that are known as major tourist attractions calm down (a little) at the end of the summer season – and if you are lucky enough to visit them in September you will still have warm summer days and be able to enjoy the islands.
+These two islands that are known as major tourist attractions quiet down (a little) at the end of the summer season, and if you are lucky enough to visit them in September, you will still have warm summer days and be able to enjoy the islands.

-However, you will find a different vibe than if you visit them in July or August.
+However, you will find a different vibe than if you visit in July or August.